 congregation.
 The budget making up this goal had five major line items:

 The Lebanon, Oregon Church of the Nazarene did a take-off on the classic board game

 Monopoly for their Faith Promise theme.
 "Mission-opoly" was used to

 promote the special weekend.
-Here sine materials used during that global cross-cultural
+Here are samples of materials used during that global

 Faith Promise: 1950s theme